Voice Type

 Choral music classification

 Unlike other classification systems, choral music divides voices solely on the basis of vocal range.
-Choral music most commonly divides vocal parts into soprano, alto, tenor and bass (SATB).
-As a result, the typical chorus is highly prone to misclassification.[3]
-Since most people have "medium" voices (men tend to be baritones and women tend to be mezzo-sopranos or altos), the parts they are assigned are often too high or too low for them; often mezzo-sopranos must sing soprano or alto and baritones sing tenor or bass.
-Either option can present problems for the singer, but for most singers there are fewer dangers in singing too low than in singing too high.[18]
+Choral music most commonly divides vocal parts into high and low voices within each sex: soprano and alto vocal ranges for females, tenor and bass vocal ranges for males (SATB), and occasionally treble for children.
+As a result, the typical chorus affords many opportunities for misclassification to occur.[6]
+Since most people have medium voices, they are often assigned a part that is either too high or too low for them; the mezzo-soprano must sing soprano or alto and the baritone must sing tenor or bass.
+Either option can present problems for the singer, but for most singers there are fewer dangers in singing too low, than in singing too high.[4]

 See also